 - Consumer credit

 - Personal and Corporate Insolvency

-Owing to Ben’s long standing academic interest in public and administrative law, Ben is able to assist in claims involving public bodies and is often instructed in private law claims against public bodies.
+Owing to Ben’s long standing academic interest in public and administrative law, Ben is able to assist in claims involving public bodies and is often instructed in private law claims against public bodies as well as inquests.